Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Your CFO drives financial performance.
 Period.
 They handle reporting, planning, and systems that actually work.
 You need this leadership.
 But you might not need it full-time.
 That’s where a fractional CFO steps in.
 Same expertise.
 Same strategic thinking.
 Right-sized for your business.

-We help you control cash flow.
+We help you control cash flow with reliable cash flow forecasting.
 We build forecasts you can trust.
-We put systems in place that scale with your growth.
+We put financial systems and financial processes in place that scale with your growth.
 You get clear guidance on capital decisions.
 We map out scenarios before you need them.
 Compliance?
 We handle that too.
-Here’s what matters: you’ll have clean reporting, smart operations, and a real plan for growth.
+Here’s what matters: you’ll have clean reporting, smart operations, the financial oversight to protect financial health, and a real plan for growth.
 Your business runs like the operation it should be.
 Ready to see what proper financial leadership looks like?
 Let’s review your numbers together.

 What a Fractional CFO proposal should actually do

 A good proposal isn’t a menu of generic services.
-It’s a plan for outcomes.
+It’s a plan for outcomes, and fractional CFO services typically define responsibilities, outcomes, and scope clearly.

 At minimum, a strong Fractional CFO proposal should clarify:

-- The decisions you need help making (pricing, hiring, runway, funding, expansion)
+• The financial decisions you need help making (pricing, hiring, runway, funding, expansion)

-- The financial operating system they will install or improve (reporting cadence, KPIs, forecasting)
+• The financial operating system they will install or improve (reporting cadence, KPIs, forecasting, and financial planning)

 Strong proposals should also address how they will analyze and improve unit economics to justify investment and support growth.